 Lesson 1: Building the Base Robot

-Building the base robot may just be following instructions from a booklet but it is actually a very important part of the learning process.
-The Students learn the ways different pieces can be used, and learn to troubleshoot what they've made when they invariably make a mistake.
-Most important of all students learn how to operate with a partner or a group while building the robot.
-From observing students in GEAR teams of 2 generally do the best, but teams of 3 work well too.
-LEGO resources may be limited at your school but having a group of 4 or larger can be very difficult to manage.
-Students in a large group will not be able to all focus on the same thing at once, and usually one or two of the students will lose interest if they don't get enough turns building or programming.
+Building the base robot may just be following instructions from a booklet, but it is actually a very important part of the learning process.
+Students learn the ways different pieces can be used, and find ways to troubleshoot when they invariably make a mistake.
+Most important of all, students learn how to operate with a partner or a group while building the robot.
+From observing students in GEAR, teams of two generally do the best, but teams of three work as well.
+LEGO resources may be limited at your school, but having a group of four persons or larger can be very difficult to manage.
+Students in a large group will not be able to all focus on the same thing at once, and usually one or two of the students will lose interest if they do not get enough turns building or programming.
 LEGO Robotics serves as an excellent way for young students to learn to work well in a group.
-With this in mind it is recommended to partner up students randomly, it is hard to predict how students will work together.
+With this in mind, it is recommended to partner students randomly since it is hard to predict how students will work together.

 LEGO instructions are almost completely visual.
-Barely any words are used because the instructions are made for people in many different countries to use.
-As a result there is not really a standard name for each of the pieces.
+Barely any words are used because the instructions are made for people in many different countries to understand.
+As a result, there is no real standard names for each of the pieces.
 This can be confusing for students and teachers.
-Presenting this list of pieces and names can help ease communication between students and groups, however younger students may do better diving right in.
-Either way when helping students one-on-one calling a piece a "Bushing" rather than "That small gray piece" will help greatly.
+Presenting this list of pieces and names can help ease communication between students and groups; however, younger students may do better diving right in.
+Either way, when helping students one-on-one, calling a piece a "Bushing" rather than "That small gray piece" will help greatly.

-When it is time for your students to start building a good idea is to go through the first 2 pages in the instructions as a class.
-Show them how the picture in the instructions relates to the pieces in real life.
-Have every group complete step 1 through 4 and check to make sure it is correct.
-Once you have led them through these steps it's time to let them build on their own.
-Remind them that the real life LEGOs should be oriented like and look like the picture in the instructions.
+When it is time for your students to start building, a good idea is to go through the first two pages of the instructions as a class.
+Show them how the picture in the instructions relate to the pieces in real life.
+Have every group complete Steps 1 through 4, and check to make sure it is correct.
+Once you have led them through these steps, it is time to let them build on their own.
+Remind them that the real-life LEGOs should be oriented like and look like the picture in the instructions.

-Students are going to make mistakes but most of them time especially when working with a group or partners they can figure out what is wrong themselves.
-Teachers are advised to never pick up a group's robot and fix it for them, if possible explain what is wrong and lead the students to their own understanding of the problem and how to solve it.
-This method can be trying on a teacher especially if he or she is working with a large amount of groups, but students learn so much more when fixing the problem themselves.
+Students are going to make mistakes, but most of the time — especially when working with a group or partners — they can figure out what is wrong themselves.
+Teachers are advised to never pick up a group's robot and fix it for them.
+If possible, explain what is wrong and lead the students to their own understanding of the problem and how to solve it.
+This method can be trying on a teacher, especially if he or she is working with a large amount of groups, but students learn so much more when fixing the problem themselves.

 Teacher, It Doesn't Work!

-As said before students should be given opportunity to make their own mistakes and learn from them, so when a student has a problem it is best to lead them to the solutions.
-However sometimes when the teacher doesn't know what is wrong either it can be hard to find a solution.
-To help teachers and mentors with this we have a list of the top 5 building mistakes students make.
+As said before, students should be given opportunity to make their own mistakes and learn from them.
+So when a student has a problem, it is best to lead them to the solutions.
+However, sometimes when the teacher doesn't know what is wrong either, it can be hard to find a solution.
+To help teachers and mentors with this, we have a list of the top five building mistakes students make.